FullStackWithLawrence/agentic-ai-workflow/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![hack.d Lawrence McDaniel](https://img.shields.io/badge/hack.d-Lawrence%20McDaniel-orange.svg)](https://lawrencemcdaniel.com)

 A Python command-line application that demonstrates how to use OpenAI Api function calling to drive an automated agentic workflow.
+Additionally, this repo demonstrates

-Also demonstrates how to use Docker Compose to containerize your project.
+- how to use Docker Compose to containerize your project
+- how to leverage Pydantic for constructing complex JSON objects

 Python code is [located here](./app/)